 Programme MBA Semester- IV Cognitive K1: Recall the types of perfor K1: Recall the types of performance appraisal and performance management.
-Level K2: Understand the methods 2: Understand the methods of performance level. of motivation and comp 3: Examine the challenges and practices in an organization and the structure of motivation and compensation of performance of the employees in an organization and pay details.
-Course Objectives To imparts kills in designation management system-polition.
-To enable the student to unanagement to enable reaction.
-To refine the top remote unanagement. nderstand the deeper aspects of performance all life practice.
-Inderstanding issues related to performance are management processes in an organization
+Level K2: Understand the methods K2: Understand the methods of performance level.
+K3: Examine the challenges and practices in an organization and the structure of motivation and compensation of performance of the employees in an organization and pay details.
+Course To create and implement j performance management systems.
+Objectives To imparts kills in designing management system- policy ing- analysis and restructure compensation cies and strategies.
+To enable the student to u management to enable rea nderstand the deeper aspects of performance al life practice.
+To refine the top remote u management. inderstanding issues related to performance To understand Performan Performance planning and ce management processes in an organization devaluation.